msimecek/Azure-Speech-CLI/README.md

 [![Build status](https://dev.azure.com/msimecek/AzureSpeechCLI/_apis/build/status/AzureSpeechCLI-GitHub)](https://dev.azure.com/msimecek/AzureSpeechCLI/_build/latest?definitionId=2)

+## API

+This tool is using [Speech Services API v2.0](https://westus.cris.ai/swagger/ui/index).
+SDK was generated automatically from the Swagger definition using [AutoRest](https://github.com/Azure/AutoRest), but a few adjustments had to be made to the generated code.

+**Until this is refactored, it's not safe to regenerate the SDK with AutoRest.**

 ## Usage

 Go to [Releases](https://github.com/msimecek/Azure-Speech-CLI/releases) to download a compiled version for your operating system, or build directly from sources.